 In this article, we will present coaching as a concept and go through its principles to show why, when, and how a coach can help you improve your life.
 Furthermore, we will try to better understand how coaching management works and what are the newest tools available today.

-Before you read further, we think you’ll enjoy our $1 monthly trial of Quenza.
+Before you read further, we think you’ll enjoy our $1 30-day trial of Quenza.
 With Quenza’s customizable coaching management tools, you’ll have everything at your fingertips to design impactful, effective coaching journeys and bring your clients even better results.

 What Is Coaching?